leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 10. Real time example of how writing helps in thinking better
 11. By someone who appears to be just squatting on the site till 2020 as part of a half finished school project.
 I suppose I could have offered to buy him out but I don't think my name is worth that much...
 12. It took a few tries to link the custom domain to the blog, and none of the tutorials online seemed to have the same settings that I had
+13. There's this set of principles I read somwhere before by a guy who talks about a list of things everyone should know how to do, and setting up a website and custom domain is one of them.
+I can't recall who or where I saw it, which is unfortunate as there were other interesting remarks on that list
+14. I originally wanted to discuss Paul's writing in detail, but couldn't find a way to insert it into the article.
+Some quotes I found interesting:
+> When I give a draft of an essay to friends, there are two things I want to know: which parts bore them, and which seem unconvincing.
+The boring bits can usually be fixed by cutting.
+> The sort of writing that attempts to persuade may be a valid (or at least inevitable) form, but it's historically inaccurate to call it an essay.
+An essay is something else. \[...\] An essay is something you write to try to figure something out.
+Figure out what?
+You don't know yet.
+And so you can't begin with a thesis, because you don't have one, and may never have one.
+I'm not as sure about this.
+You're still trying to make a point in your writing
+> Why not just sit and think?
+Well, there precisely is Montaigne's great discovery.
+Expressing ideas helps to form them.
+Indeed, helps is far too weak a word.
+Most of what ends up in my essays I only thought of when I sat down to write them.
+That's why I write them.
+Nice to see agreement here
+> An essay you publish ought to tell the reader something he didn't already know.
+> I'd much rather read an essay that went off in an unexpected but interesting direction than one that plodded dutifully along a prescribed course.
+With the caveat that the direction is interesting, which is probably the crux of his argument.
+Avoid boring people?
+> So if you want to write essays, you need two ingredients: a few topics you've thought about a lot, and some ability to ferret out the unexpected.
+> One of the keys to coolness is to avoid situations where inexperience may make you look foolish.
+If you want to find surprises you should do the opposite.
+Study lots of different things, because some of the most interesting surprises are unexpected connections between different fields.
+I've written about [specialisation vs generalisation](https://www.leonlinsx.com/specialists-vs-generalists/ "post link") before
+> Anyone can publish an essay on the Web, and it gets judged, as any writing should, by what it says, not who wrote it.
+Who are you to write about x?
+You are whatever you wrote.
+I agree that the internet has helped good ideas succeed on merit, though there's an inherent advantage for a famous person's ideas to spread compared to someone more obscure.